iamgini/openshift-kubernetes-docker-cheatsheet/README.md

 ```
 oc config view                  # command to view your current, full CLI configuration
                                   also can see the cluster url, project url etc.

+kubectl config view             # to view the config in ~/.kube/config

+kubectl config view --kubeconfig=path-to-config-file
+                                # to view the config

+kubectl config use-context dev@singapore-cluster
+                                # to change the current-context

+kubectl config -h               # to list avaialbe options
 ```

 ## Managing Environment Variables